 2002 - A prototype University of Michigan sustainability report is released by the Center.

-2001 - The first annual Wege lecture is inaugurated by CSS.
+2001 - The first annual Peter M. Wege Lecture on Sustainability is inaugurated by CSS.

 1999 - The graduate certificate Program in Industrial Ecology (PIE) is established under CSS guidance.